EmumbaOrg/postgres-invoice-pilot/docs/workshop/docs/05-Build-Copilot/index.md

     Incorporating your own data into the solution accelerator requires adapting the existing architecture to align with your specific data structures.
     Here are some recommendations:

-    **1. Implement Design Patterns and LangChain in Your Solution** To effectively integrate AI capabilities, you need to incorporate design patterns that facilitate seamless interaction between your data and AI models.
-Utilizing [LangChain](https://python.langchain.com/docs/introduction/) can help in constructing these patterns, enabling efficient data processing and AI orchestration.
+    **1. Review Design Patterns and Framework Provider Architecture** Notice how the solution incorporates design patterns that facilitate seamless interaction between your data and AI models.
+The implementation utilizes a provider interface that supports both [LangChain](https://python.langchain.com/docs/introduction/) and [AgentFramework](https://learn.microsoft.com/en-us/python/api/agent-framework-core/agent_framework?view=agent-framework-python-latest), enabling flexible AI orchestration.
+Examine how these patterns construct efficient data processing workflows and consider how the provider abstraction allows for framework-agnostic AI integration.

     **2. Customize the `chat_functions.py` file**
     The `chat_functions.py` file serves as a bridge between the user inputs and AI responses.
 To tailor this to your data: